ashrithvm/Selenium-Teams/README.md

  2. Edit the "config.json" file to fit your preferences (optional)
  3. Install Selenium and webdriver_manager
  4. Run [auto_joiner.py](auto_joiner.py): `python auto_joiner.py`

-## Problems with the script

- 1. Might join wrong meeting if more than one class is running simultaneously😢
- 2. If there is a possiblity of continuation of class after the scheduled duration auto_leave_after_min option is not recommended🤷‍♂️
- 3. Professor ne kuch puch liya toh ghanta kuch nhi kr skte😂